-- The Empire State Development Corporation's activities have traditionally been funded through a combination of State General Fund appropriations and corporate revenues generated by Corporation-owned residential and non-residential properties and by its financing programs.
-In 2003-04, the Corporation's operating and program budgets will be entirely supported by corporate funds; - ESDC corporate funds will support traditional economic development initiatives, including: the JOBS NOW program for large-scale projects which will create new jobs; the Empire State Economic Development Fund for projects that create or retain jobs; the Urban and Community Development and Minority- and Women-Owned Business Development and Lending programs; and military base retention and redevelopment initiatives.
-Up to \$75 million would be provided for these programs from corporate funds, reflecting a nominal increase from the \$74 million which was provided from State local assistance and capital project appropriations in 2002-03; - Billions of dollars in development assistance, as well as substantial tax incentives, will remain available from the Federal government for redevelopment of Lower Manhattan and New York City in the wake of September 11: - In conjunction with the Dormitory Authority, the Corporation will continue to finance and administer the \$1.2 billion Centers of Excellence/Empire Opportunity Fund/GenNYsis/RESTORE Program; and - \$10 million in Port Authority of New York and New Jersey Regional Development funds will be made available to support projects in the Upper Manhattan/South Bronx Empowerment Zone.
+- In 2004-05, the Empire State Development Corporation's activities will be funded through a combination of State General Fund appropriations and corporate revenues generated by Corporation-owned residential and non-residential properties and by its financing programs.
+The Corporation's operating budget will be entirely supported by corporate funds; - The Executive Budget will provide \$78.4 million in support for economic development initiatives, including: the JOBS NOW program for large-scale projects which will create new jobs; the Empire State Economic Development Fund for projects that create or retain jobs; the Urban and Community Development and Minority - and Women-Owned Business Development and Lending programs; the retention of professional football in western New York; and military base retention and redevelopment initiatives; - The Executive Budget will also include \$250 million for priority high-technology and economic development initiatives, and a new \$10 million Power for Jobs rebate program to extend the value of low-cost power through March 31, 2005 to businesses whose benefits would expire in the 2004-05 State fiscal year; - Billions of dollars in development assistance, as well as substantial tax incentives, will remain available from the Federal government for redevelopment of Lower Manhattan and New York City in the wake of September 11; - In conjunction with the Dormitory Authority, the Corporation will continue to finance and administer the \$1.2 billion Centers of Excellence/Empire Opportunity Fund/Gen\NY\sis/RESTORE Program; and - \$10 million in Port Authority of New York and New Jersey Regional Development funds will be available to support projects in the Upper Manhattan/South Bronx Empowerment Zone.